Robert Spencer Long

 In November 1973, the Board of Trustees announced that Shimer would close at the end of the year.
 Although an emergency fundraising campaign by faculty and students kept the college open, Long resigned at the end of 1973.
 He publicly stated that the college would be unable to survive.

 Long later worked for 18 years at the National Academy of Sciences in Washington, DC.
-He spent his retirement years in San Francisco.
-He died at the age of 88 on December 25, 2015, surrounded by family.
+He spent his retirement years in San Francisco, California.
+He died at the age of 88 on 25 December 2015 surrounded by family.